 The Bond Program is one of many programs administered by the Authority.
 Other State agencies, such as the State Treasurer's Office and the State Controller's Office, support the Authority by providing services and thus allocate a portion of their expenses to the Authority.
 The Authority allocates its portion of such expenses to its different programs along with any direct costs associated with each program.
 The Bond Program is entirely supported by staff at the Authority to perform all necessary functions.
-Thus, the accompanying financial statements of the Authority's Bond Program are not indicative of the Authority's financial position or net assets as a whole but only of that portion of the Authority's financial statements related to the Bond Program.
+Thus, the accompanying financial statements of the Authority's Bond Program are not indicative of the Authority's financial statements related to the Bond Program.